 The welding job may very well present some dangers to the welder and to others around him.
 Therefore, it is important for the welder to be aware of the risks and dangers posed by welding, and to understand what precautions can be taken to protect himself.

 Welding safety equipment has functioned as a preparation for when the risks and hazards occur.
 To begin with, protective clothing and equipment should be worn during all welding operations from head to toe.
-That article about welding safety tools, the source from The Welding Institute.
+That article about welding safety tools, is the source from The Welding Institute.